vaiish371/tp/docs/UserGuide.md

 | |  | | (_) | (_| | | |  | | (_| | | | |
 |_|  |_|\___/ \__'_| |_|  |_|\__'_|_| |_|
 ````
-ModMan, short for Module Manager, is a desktop app designed to help Teaching Assistants (TAs) manage their module(s).
-It is optimized for use via a Command Line Interface (CLI).
-ModMan helps to track module details as well as students’ progress and data, all in one platform.
-It can also perform autograding for MCQ assignments.
+ModMan, short for Module Manager, is an all in one platform to help Teaching Assistants (TAs) like yourself manage their modules.
+Optimized for use via a Command Line Interface (CLI), ModMan allows you to keep track of all your students, assignments and lessons anytime, anywhere!
+Take advantage of unique features such as autograding and storing comments for assignments, so that you can focus on the more enjoyable parts of being a TA.

 ### What is a CLI?
 A command line interface (CLI) is a text-based user interface used to view and manage computer files.